elfoteo/Lanterna_Template/README.md

  - Utils and Constants: Utility classes for common functionality.
  - Basic Game Implementation: A simple game example.
  - Configuration API: A class that allows to read and load configurations from files
+ - Music Manager: Allows soundtracks stored in to files to be played
 ## [Official documentation](https://github.com/mabe02/lanterna/blob/master/docs/contents.md)
 For detailed information on using Lanterna, refer to the official documentation.
 ## Screenshots